SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

         return 'fortytwo'

-In order to run this simulation, you need to hand over the function to the environment, where you can also specify the additional arguments and keyword arguments using :func:`~pypet.environment.Environment.f_run`:
+In order to run this simulation, you need to hand over the function to the environment.
+You can also specify the additional arguments and keyword arguments using :func:`~pypet.environment.Environment.f_run`:

 .. code-block:: python